KoslickiLab/fmh-funprofiler/README.md

 1. KO_REF_DB: the KO reference db (gig.zip or sbt, detailed above)
 1. KSIZE: proper protein k-mer size
 1. SCALED: proper scaled value (our pre-built ref dbs support 1000 or 500)
-1. FILE_LIST: a text csv file, containing no headers, two columns, first column being the metagenome files, and the second column being the corresponding target ko profile output files
+1. FILE_LIST: a text csv file, containing no headers, two columns, first column being the metagenome file paths, and the second column being the corresponding target ko profile output names
 1. THRESHOLD_BP: the threshold bp to use in sourmash.
 50/100/500 etc. are typical values.
 Larger value is faster with reduced sensitivity.

 #### Example usage